What are the symptoms of parasites?

 Similarly symptoms of tapeworms may begin only about 8 weeks after the tapeworms have developed in the intestine.
 The symptoms include nausea, diarrhoea, constipation, and abdominal pain.
 Although these can be mild symptoms only.
 Untreated tapeworms can live for years, and can lead to malnutrition, headaches, blindness, and seizures.

-Chronic signs and symptoms include loose or fatty stools, IBS or gastritis.
+Chronic signs and symptoms of parasites include loose or fatty stools, IBS or gastritis.
 A 10 to 20 percent loss in weight, malabsorption of nutrients, fatigue, and depression may come and go over many months if the condition is not treated.
 Joint pain and allergic reactions, or decreased immune functions are also long term symptoms.

 - Irritable bowel syndrome